Tailoring education for a thirteen-year-old? Your thirteen-year-old and MY thirteen-year-old aren’t the same.

 I’ve heard many times how people appreciate her leadership abilities and her warm, confident ways.
 She’s a natural leader.

-She’s a performer.
+Hannah is a performer.

 She’s practiced for the role of Prospera in The Tempest.
 She’s eager to audition for a role in this summer’s Mary Poppins local offering.

-She’s been writing plays, building stage sets, and choreographing since she was three.
+Of course, she’s been writing plays, building stage sets, and choreographing since she was three.

 She’s not a conventional learner.